Idkbuster40/Zonix-Client/README.md

 This repo is for educational purposes only!

 The purpose of this repo is to see how this old dead client works.

+(forking this for personal use and incase the original repo goes down)